“I feel like my lawyer is not fighting for me, what should I do?”

-Read the following section to see how you can know if your attorney is doing their job or get in touch with Brain Injury Law of Seattle to speak with a qualified legal team about your case.
+Read the following section to see how you can know if your attorney is doing their job or get in touch with Brain Injury Law Firm to speak with a qualified legal team about your case.

 IS MY ATTORNEY DOING THEIR JOB?

 The Washington Rules for Professional Conduct governs the rules and responsibilities for the practice of law in Washington State.
 These rules lay out the duties, expectations, and obligations for lawyers in Washington.
 They can be a good place to start if you feel like your lawyer is not doing her job.